310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% bubble Chiaki norsmile %}
 I’ll say it a hundred times more.
 This time, it’s my victory — *our* victory, Nagumo.

 Your biggest mistake was to choose the path of evil.
-And typically, this isn’t something said to the loser, but—
+And though typically, there are no words to say to the loser—

 I choose to deliberately tell you, my immature and foolish junior, my favorite phrase: